Some-0ne-Else/news-explorer-frontend/README.md

-# Project version also available on [https://some0neelse.tk/](https://some0neelse.tk/)
-Actual version is here, a few bugs was fixed.
+# Actual version is here, a few bugs was fixed. [https://some0neelse.tk/](https://some0neelse.tk/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).